 Evidence of Grimaldi Man’s life during the Stone Age on the African Plains has been found in Archaeological remains such as Bone Fragments, Stone Tools and Rock Art.

 Grimaldi Man’s life was a life of Hunting and Gathering in which Stone Tools were forged and used.

-Artistic expression was also evident during the Stone Age in Africa in the form of Rock Paintings which also served a kind of Historical Record of the life and culture of the life of early Man on the African Plains.
+In Africa, Grimaldi Man had already developed Artistic expression as evident in the Rock Paintings which also served a kind of Historical Record of the life and culture of the life of early Grimaldi Man on the African Plains.

-This type of Society can still be seen in the San of the Kalahari Desert whose Stone Age way of life has been largely preserved.
+Today, Grimaldi Men similar to the first Early Modern Humans in Africa can still be seen in the San of the Kalahari Desert whose Stone Age way of life has been largely preserved.